The Bankrate promise

 - The vehicle has been vandalized and the cost of repairs exceeds the actual cash value of the vehicle.

-- The vehicle has been damaged to the point that it is inoperable and unsafe without complete body and frame repairs—usually costing beyond 70% of the vehicle’s value and thus exceeding the total loss threshold (which varies by state).
+- The vehicle has been damaged to the point that it is inoperable and unsafe without complete body and frame repairs—usually costing beyond 70 percent of the vehicle’s value and thus exceeding the total loss threshold (which varies by state).

 Tips for buying a salvage car